ShreyaPrasad1209/CodingNotes/C_plus_plus.md

 ref = b;
 ```

-In this case ref will not become b but a's value will get to b
+In this case ref will not become b but a's value will get to b<br>
+> A pointer can be re-assigned whereas a reference cannot be reassigned.
+A pointer has it's own memory address and size on stack whereas reference shares same memory address but new size on stack.
+Pointers can be null pointers.

 Array created through heap -
 ```c++